Jump to Main Content

 At the time of application, the applicant must:

-• Identify as a member of a community that is underserved and underrepresented in hematology.
+• Identify as a member of a community that is underrepresented in hematology.

 • Be enrolled in an internal medicine, pathology, or pediatric residency program in the United States or Canada that is approved by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College Physicians and Surgeons of Canada (RCPSC).